 During my senior year of high school, I was selected for a school district-wide presentation about apps that help students with low vision in the classroom.
 I was surprised that so many teachers and students had never heard of these free and low cost apps for vision impairment, and was excited to share them.
 Here are the five apps that help students with low vision in the classroom that I presented.

 This post is a copy of a presentation I gave to my school district in 2015, prior to studying assistive technology in college and starting this website.
 While I still use and love all of these apps, my website is now filled with hundreds of posts on low vision, education, and technology, along with several free apps that students can use.
 If you love this post, I highly recommend exploring the rest of my website for even more resources!

-This app allows for the user to annotate PDFs and Word documents with drawings or text.
+This app allows the user to annotate PDFs and Word documents with drawings or text.
 The user can also type or draw on their own documents or photos.
-Afterwards, the user can upload the file to a cloud storage website such as Dropbox or email it to someone.
+Afterward, the user can upload the file to a cloud storage website such as Dropbox or email it to someone.

 My teachers in high school all had shared access to a Dropbox folder.
-They created sub folders that they uploaded work into for me to retrieve.
-Teachers would email me the document for class or upload it to a shared folder, and I would open it with Notability.
+They created subfolders that they uploaded work into for me to retrieve.
+Teachers would email me the document for a class or upload it to a shared folder, and I would open it with Notability.

 Notability is $2 and only available on iOS at this time.

 - How I Organize Digital Files For My Classes

 - Common File Types For Vision Impairment and Print Disabilities

 I was actually recommended this app by the technology coordinator at my school two days before a state standardized test.
 We found out that the calculator app that I used at the time wasn’t actually approved by the state testing group.
 That was a big surprise!